 Romans 2:8 but for those who are self-seeking and do not obey the truth, but obey unrighteousness, there will be wrath and fury.

 Words mean things.

-The Apostle Paul used the word alētheia/truth in verse 3 intentionally, and he obviously expected Timothy to understand why.
+The apostle Paul used the word alētheia/truth in 1 Timothy 4:3 intentionally, and he obviously expected Timothy to understand why.
 He expected Timothy to understand that the truth was something that you put into ‘practice’, something to be ‘obeyed’.

-Paul is telling Timothy (and us) that knowing “the Truth”, is knowing “the Scriptures”, the Word of God, and that’s how we can understand and know what is considered set-apart as food to eat.
-He verifies this in the very next sentence ~
+Paul told Timothy (and us) that knowing “the Truth”, is knowing “the Scriptures”, the Word of God, and that’s how we can understand and know what is considered set-apart or holy, as food to eat.
+He verifies this for us in the very next sentence ~

 What does the text say?

 1 Timothy 4:4-5 4For everything created by God is good, and nothing is to be rejected if it is received with thanksgiving, 5for it is made holy by the word of God and prayer.